 Denise is a nationally recognized policy expert with more than three decades of experience in regulatory law, tax, trade, energy, environment, food, and agriculture with extensive trade association and coalition management at the state and federal levels.
 As a partner Michael Best Strategies, Denise builds teams to effectively implement policy advocacy strategies to advance client interests.

-Eric is known for his extensive experience in energy and environmental matters, particularly the regulation of utilities at both the state and federal levels.
-He helps clients with regulatory filings and issues before state public utility commissions, Federal Energy Regulatory Commission (FERC) audits and investigations, and electric transmission and Regional Transmission Organization (RTO) policy matters.
+Eric is known for his extensive experience in energy, water, and environmental matters, particularly the regulation of utilities at both the state and federal levels.
+He helps clients with regulatory filings and issues before state public utility commissions, local utility districts, the Federal Energy Regulatory Commission (FERC), and Regional Transmission Organizations (RTOs).

 David’s practice sits squarely at the intersection of the food-water-energy nexus.
 His work in the areas of environmental, regulatory, agricultural production, manufacturing and distribution and renewable energy projects gives him the depth of experience necessary to counsel clients who will be feeding and powering a projected global population of nine billion people by 2050—at a time when resource scarcity and consumer confidence require an ongoing commitment to stewardship and sustainability.